andre-code/design-patterns-javascript/README.md

 Structural Design Patterns are Design Patterns that ease the design by identifying a simple way to realize relationships between entities.

 - Facade: Provides a simple interface to a more complex underlying object
-- Decorator (pending): Allows for an object’s behavior to be extended dynamically at run time.
+- Decorator: Allows for an object’s behavior to be extended dynamically at run time.
 - Proxy (pending): Provides a placeholder interface to an underlying object to control access, reduce cost, or reduce complexity.

 ### Behavior Design Patterns